drivechain-project/docs/bip1-hashrate-escrow.md

 #### On the Resource Requirements of New Databases

 The "new" databases are simply reinterpretations of data that are already contained elsewhere in the blockchain.
-Specifically, M1 M2 and M3 are all located in the block's coinbase txn, and M5 and M6 can be found in any txn.
+Specifically, M1 M2 and M3 are all located in the block's coinbase txn, and M5 and M6 might be found in any regular txn.
 M4 is a special case and does not actually need to be included anywhere, so it is not.
 If you like, you can imagine that the M4s reside in an optional extension block.

 In other words, we just rearrange what is already there.
-Because of this, even though "new databases" are created and stored in memory, the previous bandwidth and storage limits are fully respected (although, see "M4" below).
+Because of this, even though "new databases" are created and stored in memory, the existing bandwidth and storage limits are respected (although, see "M4" below).